 These costs generally include the SWIFT fees, intermediary bank charges, foreign exchange markups, and additional overhead related to security and compliance.

-There is a notable lack of price transparency for individuals seeking to utilize traditional services.
+There is a notable lack of price transparency for people trying to use traditional services.

-As a rising fintech or someone new to the cross-border payments landscape, you may have to be prepared to deal with very slim margins and focus on transparency to stay competitive.
-Hiring developers from nearshore or offshore countries who have a good idea of the U.S. regulatory landscape can help you cut costs.
+You may have to be prepared to deal with very slim margins and focus on transparency to stay competitive.

 Regulatory Requirements Across Jurisdictions